3rdIteration/Satochip-DIY/readme.md

 _The examples below assume that you have extracted Ant to your C: drive_

-#### Download and Install Java SDK 8
+#### Download and Install Java

+Regardless of whether you are flashing pre-compiled CAP files or building from source, you will need a working installation of Java.

+If you are simply flashing pre-build CAP files, any version of the Java Runtime Environment (JRE) will generally be fine and you may already have one installed.

-While there are far newer versions of the Java SDK available, Java 8 supports the widest number of Javacard SDKs and has Long Term Support until 2030, so is the simplest version to recommend and support...
+If you are building the CAP files from source, you will need the Java Software Development Kit (SDK), so unless you have been doing other software development work on your PC, you probably don't already have this installed...
+While there are far newer versions of the Java SDK available, Java 8 works with all the tools we need for this guide, supports the widest number of Javacard SDKs and has Long Term Support until 2030, so is the simplest version to recommend and support...

 You can find out more about supported Java versions here: https://github.com/martinpaljak/ant-javacard/wiki/JavaCard-SDK-and-JDK-version-compatibility